Yashu16/AI/Project_1_RA/README.md

-# Project 1 RA
+# Project 1

-A simple research assistant CLI using Gemini and Google Search.
+# Research Assistant

+An AI-Powered research agent that searches the web and returns structured summaries on any topic.

+# what it does:

+- User asks a question
+- Agent uses a Tavily to find relevant information on the web
+- Agent summarizes the information and provides a structured response to the user using gemini
+- Returns structured output: summary, key facts, sources and confidence score

-## Prerequisites
+## Tech stack

 - Python 3.11+
+- Tavily API key
 - A Gemini API key
+- google-genai, tavily-python, python-dotenv

 ## Setup (Windows PowerShell)